USSoccerFederation/glass_onion/README.md

 2. Account for players with different birth dates across data providers (timezones, human error, etc) by adjusting `birth_date` in one dataset in the pair by -1 to 1 days and/or swapping the month and day, then attempting synchronization using `birth_date`, `team_id`, and a combination of `player_name` and `player_nickname`.
 This process is then repeated for the other dataset in the pair.
 3. Attempt to join remaining records using combinations of `player_name` and `player_nickname` with a minimum 75% cosine similarity threshold for player name.
 Additionally, require that `team_id` is equal for matches that meet the similarity threshold.
 4. Attempt to join remaining records using "naive similarity": looking for normalized parts of one record's `player name` (or `player_nickname`) that exist in another's.
 Additionally, require that `team_id` is equal for matches found via this method.
-5. Attempt to join remaining records using combinations of `player_name` and `player_nickname` with no minimum cosine similarity threshold for player name.
+5. Attempt to join remaining records using combinations of `player_name` and `player_nickname` with no minimum cosine similarity threshold.
 Additionally, require that `team_id` is equal.

 ## Contributing
 All contributions, bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome.
 More information can be found in the **[contributing guide](CONTRIBUTING.md)**.